eugenius1/eugenius1.github.io/projects/investing/playlists/investing.md

 ## [Why Media And Code Make People Rich](https://youtu.be/EMm2duiISQw)

-- no marginal cost of replication
+- No marginal cost of replication
-- scalable; incredible leverage
+- Scalable; incredible leverage

 ## [How To Find High Quality Stocks](https://youtu.be/lZQrc7nN17Y)